If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 Making these can work especially well in the mornings and at weekends when there’s more time to spend with kids who like to create their own combinations.

-Making fresh dairy-free milks and shakes is easier that you think and they taste amazing!
+Making fresh dairy-free milks and shakes is easier than you think and they taste amazing!

-To me they taste far superior than versions made available in our shops that are often filled with added ingredients.
+To me, they taste far superior to high street ready-made versions that are often filled with added ingredients.

-How about chocolate and hazelnut or perhaps cherry almond milk shakes or maybe strawberry and banana’s more your style?
+How about chocolate and hazelnut or perhaps cherry almond milkshake or maybe strawberry and banana’s more your style?

 3) Raw breakfasts.